lukeginn/MininingOptimiser/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This license only allows for downloading and sharing of the work, as long as credit is made.
+It cannot be changed in any way or used commercially.
 See the LICENSE file for more details.

 ```plaintext
 Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International Public License